Autism and memory: Auditory and phonological memory

 The research on phonological working memory in autism is extensive and at times conflicting.
 Some research has found that, in comparison with spatial memory, verbal memory and inner speech use remain relatively spared, while other studies have found limitations on the use of inner speech by autistic people.
 Others have found a benefit to phonological processing in autism when compared with semantic processing, and attribute the results to a similar developmental abnormality to that in savant syndrome.

-In particular, Whitehouse et al. have found that autistic children, when compared with typically developing (TD) children of a similar mean verbal age and reading ability, performed better when asked to recall a set of pictures presented to them, but not as well when asked to recall a set of printed words presented interspersed with the pictures; a competing verbal task given to both sets of participants also worsened performance on control children more than it did on autistic children.
+In particular, Whitehouse et al. have found that autistic children, when compared with non-autistic children of a similar mean verbal age and reading ability, performed better when asked to recall a set of pictures presented to them, but not as well when asked to recall a set of printed words presented interspersed with the pictures; a competing verbal task given to both sets of participants also worsened performance on control children more than it did on autistic children.
 They also reported that word length effects were greater for the control group.
 These results are contested by Williams, Happé, and Jarrold, who contend that it may be verbal IQ, rather than verbal ability, that is at issue, and Whitehouse et al.'s subjects were not matched on chronological age.
 Williams, Happé, and Jarrold themselves found no difference between autistic children and controls on a serial recall task where phonological similarity effects, rather than word length effects, were used as an alternate measure of inner speech use.

-Joseph et al. found that a self-ordered pointing task in autistic children involving stimuli that could be remembered as words (e.g. shovel, cat) was impaired relative to comparison children, but the same task with abstract stimuli was not impaired in autistic children.
-In contrast, Williams et al. found that autistic children scored significantly lower than TD children on spatial memory tests.
+Joseph et al. found that a self-ordered pointing task in autistic children involving stimuli that could be remembered as words (e.g. shovel, cat) was impaired relative to non-autistic children, but the same task with abstract stimuli was not impaired in autistic children.
+In contrast, Williams et al. found that autistic children scored significantly lower than non-autistic children on spatial memory tests.
 Williams et al. not only experimented with spatial memory tasks, but verbal memory as well.
-They discovered that in an experimental group and a control group of TD individuals, that while differences were found in spatial memory ability, no significant difference was seen between the groups regarding verbal memory.
+They discovered that in an experimental group and a control group of non-autistic people, that while differences were found in spatial memory ability, no significant difference was seen between the groups regarding verbal memory.
 They ran their experiments with both children and adult participants.
-Autism is a developmental disorder, so it is possible that life experiences could alter the memory performance in adults who had grown up with autism.
+Autism is a neurodevelopmental disorder, so it is possible that life experiences could alter the memory performance in autistic adults.
 Williams et al. experimented with children separately to see if they had different results from their adult counterparts.
 They used a WRAML (Wide Range Assessment of Memory and Learning) test, a test specifically designed to test memory in children.
-Test results were similar across all age groups, that significant differences between TD and autistic participants are found only in spatial memory, not verbal working memory.
+Test results were similar across all age groups, that significant differences between non-autistic and autistic participants are found only in spatial memory, not verbal working memory.